 Experiencing a Sudden Onset of Floaters or Flashes?

 Are you experiencing troubling visual symptoms like floaters or flashes?
 Would you like to be examined and evaluated by an experienced ophthalmologist?
-Please contact our practice — specializing in the diagnosis, treatment and management of retinal diseases — and request a consultation.
+Please contact our practice and request a consultation.